-Arvid Engegård, violin | Alexander Robson, violin | Juliet Jopling, Vouchers | Jan Clemens Carlsen, cello
+Arvid Engegård, violin | Sara Chen, violin | Juliet Jopling, viola | Jan Clemens Carlsen, cello

 The Engegård Quartet’s debut CD was released in 2008.
-The record was hailed as Norway’s best classic release according to Kjell Hillveg, one of the country’s most prominent music critics.
+The album was hailed as Norway’s best classical release according to Kjell Hillveg, one of the country’s most prominent music critics.
 For this record, the Engegård Quartet also received brilliant international reviews, including “The playing is breathtaking” in The Strad, and “First rate quartet playing” in the International Record Review.
 Their second release was awarded the very high-hanging “Supersonic Award” by the music magazine “Pizzicato”.

 The Engegård Quartet has performed with a number of the foremost soloists of our time, such as Leif Ove Andsnes, Christian Ihle Hadland, Emma Johnson, and András Schiff.
-The quartet also thrives in the company with the established folk musician Nils Økland, with actor Bjørn Sundquist and with jazz violinist Ola Kvernberg.
+The quartet also thrives in the company with the established folk musician Nils Økland, with the actor Bjørn Sundquist and with the jazz violinist Ola Kvernberg.